 - Consolidation of our fabrication activities In the first quarter 2020, we combined our former Fabrication Division and Services Division to form an integrated new division called Fabrication & Services.
-Prior to the combination, both divisions included fabrication activities and our Services Division also included services activities.
-As discussed above, in the first quarter 2022 we realigned our Fabrication & Services Division to form two separate divisions called Services and Fabrication, with all services activities now included in our Services Division and all fabrication activities now included in our Fabrication. - Closure of Jennings Facility and Lake Charles Facility In the fourth quarter 2020, we closed our Jennings Facility and Lake Charles Facility, reducing overhead costs, improving utilization and representing a preliminary step in the wind down of our Shipyard Division operations discussed further below.
-In addition, we have entered into a sublease arrangement with a third-party for the Jennings Facility, which eliminated our ongoing carry costs for the facility and will fully offset our lease costs for the facility for the duration of our lease. - Completion of Shipyard Transaction and anticipated wind down of Shipyard Division operations In the second quarter 2021, we completed the Shipyard Transaction and intend to wind down our Shipyard Division operations upon completion of the Active Retained Shipyard Contracts, which is anticipated to occur by the fourth quarter 2022 (previously the third quarter 2022, but delayed as further discussed in Note 2).
+Prior to the combination, both divisions included fabrication activities.
+As discussed above, following the DSS Acquisition, in the first quarter 2022 we realigned our Fabrication & Services Division to form two separate divisions called Services and Fabrication, with all services activities now included in our Services Division and all fabrication activities now included in our Fabrication. - Closure of our Jennings Facility and Lake Charles Facility In the fourth quarter 2020, we closed our Jennings Facility and Lake Charles Facility, reducing overhead costs, improving utilization and representing a preliminary step in the wind down of our Shipyard Division operations discussed further below.
+In addition, we previously entered into a sublease arrangement with a third-party for the Jennings Facility, which eliminated our ongoing carry costs for the facility and will fully recover our lease costs for the facility for the duration of our lease.
+Further, during the third quarter 2022, we terminated our lease for the Lake Charles Facility, which eliminated our future lease obligations. - Completion of Shipyard Transaction and anticipated wind down of our Shipyard Division operations In the second quarter 2021, we completed the Shipyard Transaction and intend to wind down our Shipyard Division operations upon completion of the Active Retained Shipyard Contracts, which is anticipated to occur by the first quarter 2023 (previously the fourth quarter 2022, but delayed as further discussed in Note 2).
 The Shipyard Transaction and wind down of the Shipyard Division operations is expected to reduce overhead costs, improve utilization and enable senior management to focus on existing and new higher-margin markets associated with our other operating divisions.
+See Note 3 for further discussion of the Shipyard Transaction and our discontinued operations and Note 7 for discussion of our MPSV dispute. - Sale of our Harvey Option In the third quarter 2022, we sold the Harvey Option associated with the Harvey Facility to a third party for \$2.1 million (\$1.9 million, net of transaction and other costs).
+Further, the fabrication activities previously performed at the Harvey Facility were moved to our Houma Facilities to improve utilization and operational efficiency.
+In October 2022, we entered into a separate lease arrangement for a smaller and more cost-effective office and warehouse facility to accommodate our services activities previously performed at the Harvey Facility. - Sublease of our corporate office In the third quarter 2022, we entered into a sublease arrangement with a third party for the remainder of our corporate office, which will partially recover our lease costs for the facility for the duration of our lease.
+In connection therewith, we recorded an impairment of \$0.5 million associated with the underlying right-of-use asset for the corporate office lease.
+In addition, we entered into a separate lease arrangement in The Woodlands, Texas for a smaller and more cost-effective office to accommodate our corporate activities.